loveencounterflow/coffee-script/README.md

   its authors in whichever ways—making this trick work is an achievement to be sure.
 I'm just saying this hammer is probably not what you wanted to fix your screw.)

-  Turns out this 'folded' code of some languages is pretty similar to what you can get with `yield`.
+  **Turns out the 'folded' calls of some transpiling languages is pretty similar to what you can get with `yield`.**

 * **Native Language Extensions** (that modify NodeJS or another VM), e.g. Iced Coffee Script.
 Interesting and certainly potentially able to provide most powerful solution to the asynchronous conondrum.
 But: